tranqnhan/CPlusPlus/README.md

 <li> AUTHORS: Nhan man                                         </li>
 <li> USER INSTRUCTIONS: Follow the directions on screen when running the project.  </li>

-<p>#?
-The problems can be found here: https://github.com/WestCplusplus/CIS-161-Cplusplus/tree/master/Home%20Work/Chapter%202%20and%203 </p>
+<p> The problems can be found here: https://github.com/WestCplusplus/CIS-161-Cplusplus/tree/master/Home%20Work/Chapter%202%20and%203 </p>

 <hr>
 <p>